 Having a great rifle scope can be really advantageous to your accuracy, especially at long ranges.
 Taking a 1000 yards shot goes beyond having a steady aim, as elevation and windage become notable factors, even the bullets that you use.

 Since you’re here, chances are you already have a great rifle, with the missing ingredient being the best rifle scope for 1000 yards.
 This article aims to point you in the right direction and highlight top choices, but also break down what makes a good scope.
-It would be quite simple to list out the most expensive options which easily go beyond $3000, but we’ve opted for more sensible, value-for-money scopes which perform just as well.
+It would be quite simple to list out the most expensive options which easily go beyond $3000, but we’ve opted for more sensible, value-for-money scopes that perform just as well.

 Without further delay, lets get into the top picks for 1000 yard scopes!